Package handle

 The performance and design criteria for handles are often detailed in a contract or specification.
 For example handles for some US government containers are specified in Mil-Std-648.

 History

 People have long seen a need to have package forms which are easy for people to carry and to use.
-Some of these, such as amphora, date from the Neolithic period.
+Some of these, such as Pithos and amphora, date from the Neolithic period.
 Handles have been formed into packages and containers such as pottery and stoneware.
 Wire, rope, and wicker have been added when needed.

 Boxes

 Wooden boxes often have hand holes or attached metal handles to facilitate handling.
 Steel boxes also frequently have attached handles or hinged bails.

 Corrugated boxes can have hand holes die-cut into the ends to assist material handling tasks.
 Several designs are in use.
 Care must also be taken for the hand holes not to weaken the strength of the box.

 Depending on the contents and the degree of handling required, reinforcement is sometimes needed to prevent tearing.
 Reinforcing tapes, whether pressure -sensitive or heat-activated, can be applied to boxes in the vicinity of hand holes.

 Separate plastic or composite fitments are also available for corrugated boxes.